aws-samples/multitenant-sagemaker/README.md

 •	Step 8 : In case you need to clean up the, in Step Function, execute Delete Step Function to delete tenant resources and update the tenant metadata in allTenants DynamoDB table.

-Note : Please note that this Delete Step Function takes approximately 5 minutes.
+Note : Please note that this Delete Step Function takes approximately 5 seconds.

 ![delete-sfn](./images/delete-sfn.jpg)
 ![delete-sfn-input](./images/delete-sfn-input.jpg)